 Have you received a fine or letter of demand from ANCP?
 These pages explain the process of successfully appealing and getting off fines issued by ANCP.
 If you've come direct to this page, you can link to the main ancp page here.

 This page provides an analysis of the letters you may receive from ANCP.

 In this reminder letter from ANCP you will notice ANCP use the words "By entering and remaining in the car park, drivers are deemed to have read and accepted the Contractual Terms and Conditions".
 In the Victorian Supreme Court case of Consumer Affairs Victoria versus Parking Patrols and Ace Parking, the court made a judgement that merely entering a car park is not sufficient to establish that a contract had been entered into, because the driver may not have seen or read the terms and conditions.

 In this letter of demand from the new ANCP debt collectors (ARC), they say "Failure to comply may result in the commencement of legal proceedings without further notice and will include recoverable legal costs and interest to be paid by the defendant".
-This again is aruguably misleading because legal costs and interest would only be payable by the defendent if ANCP won the case.
+This again is questionable because legal costs and interest would only be payable by the defendent if ANCP won the case.
 In most cases ANCP withdraw the case at the last minute in which there would be no recoverable legal costs and no interest payable.
-Also, if you won the case, then you would not have to pay any costs, and in fact, ANCP would have to pay your legal costs.
+Also, if you won the case, then you would not have to pay any costs, and in fact, ANCP may have to pay your legal costs.